How to Buy

 Manifold Release 9 Official for 32-bit Windows

-Portable Manifold Release 9 Installation (Self-Contained Zip File)
+Portable Manifold Release 9 Official (Self-Contained Zip File)

 Microsoft Visual C++ for Portable Installations

 The portable installations of Release 9 Edge and Manifold Release 9 require installation of Microsoft's Visual C++ Redistributable package.
-This is not necessary for Release 9 .exe installation packages, which include the C++ Redistributable package and will install if required.
+This is not necessary for official Release 9 .exe installation packages, which include the C++ Redistributable package and will install if required.
 Many modern Windows systems will already have this installed.
 If not yet installed, portable installation users should download Visual C++ 2017 Redistributable installation files from the Microsoft VC Downloads page.

 On 64-bit Windows system, install both vc_redist.x64.exe (64-bit) and vc_redist.x86.exe (32-bit).
 On a 32-bit Windows system, install vc_redist.x86.exe (32-bit).

-ui.zip - Click on the link to download a zip file containing a comprehensive German user interface localization file plus starter example localization files for French, Portuguese, Russian and Spanish.
-The portable Manifold Release 9 installation contains the latest, up-to-date English reference version from which any localization can start.
+ui.zip - Click on the link to download a zip file containing user interface localization files for Arabic, Bengali, Chinese (simplified, Mandarin), Dutch, Estonian, Filipino (Tagalog), French, German, Hindi, Japanese, Portuguese, Russian, Spanish, and Turkish languages.
 See the Localization page for instructions on how to use these files and how to create your own localization file for a new language.